Starting

 - Deity: Clerics are members of the Apostolic See.

-Step 5: Choosing Equipment
+Step 6: Choosing Equipment

-Step 6: Come Together
+Step 7: Come Together

 Figure out why your particular group of miscreants form a band.
 This may be the subject of a Session Zero.
+This step often benefits from reviewing Factions, Populi, and the current state of Blight and Collapse.

 Additional Rules